- ● Acne is the primary cause of scarring irrespective of age, gender and skin type.

 What Are Acne Scars?

 Acne scars are marks or depressions left behind after acne breakouts heal.
 Acne is a common skin condition that develops because of the pilosebaceous unit (the hair follicle and accompanying sebaceous gland) engorging with oil, dead skin cells and bacteria.
+Since 90% of teenagers suffer from acne, scars are a common skin complain that requires medical attention.

 What Causes Acne Scars?